 4.9 Do predictors and their assigned weights in the final model correspond to the results from the reported multivariable analysis?
 (Model development studies only)

-The aim of a prediction model development study is to report a multivariable model given the available predictors, the final model.
 Predictors and coefficients of the final developed model, including intercept or baseline components, should be fully reported to allow others to correctly apply it to other individuals.
 A mismatch between the presented final model and the reported results from the multivariable analysis (e.g. the intercept and predictor coefficients) is frequent.
-A review of prediction models in cancer in 2010 identified only 13 out of 38 (34%) of prediction model equations used the same predictors and coefficients of the final presented model, 8 used the same predictors but with different coefficients, 11 used neither the same coefficients nor predictors, and in 6 the method to derive the final prediction model from the presented results of the multivariable analysis was unclear.(76)
+A review of prediction models in cancer in 2010 identified only 13 out of 38 (34%) of final prediction model equations used the same predictors and coefficients of the final presented multivariable analyses, 8 used the same predictors but different coefficients, 11 used neither the same coefficients nor predictors, and in 6 the method to derive the final prediction model from the presented results of the multivariable analysis was unclear.(76)

 Bias can arise when there is a mismatch between the presented final model and the results reported from the multivariable analysis.
 One way in which this can occur is the problem of dropping non-significant predictors from a larger model to arrive at a final presented model but using the predictor coefficients from the larger model which are no longer correct.
-The correct approach when dropping predictors from a larger model is to perform a new regression analysis limited to predictors in the small model, i.e. to re-estimate all coefficients in the smaller model as this has become the final model.
-Coefficients from predictors in the smaller model are likely to change even if non-significant or non-relevant predictors are dropped.
-Note that this signalling question is not about detecting improper methods of selecting predictors for the final model; methods of selecting predictors is addressed in signalling question 4.5.
+When dropping predictors from a larger model it is important to re-estimate all predictor coefficients of the smaller model as this has become the final model.
+These newly estimated predictor coefficients are likely different even if non-significant or non-relevant predictors from the larger model are dropped.

-When the study reports the final model (either as an equation or as output from a multivariable regression model) where both the predictors and the regression coefficients correspond to regression analysis of this identical final model, then this should be answered as Y. If the final model presented is only based on some predictors from regression analysis of a larger model without refitting regression coefficients, then this should be answered as N or PN.
-When there is no information on the model that the regression coefficients are derived from, then this should be answered as NI.
+When the study reports the final model where both the predictors and the regression coefficients correspond to the reported results of the multivariable regression model, then this should be answered as Y. If the final model presented is only based on a selection of predictors from the reported multivariable regression model without refitting the smaller model, then this should be answered as N or PN.
+When there is no information on the multivariable modelling where the predictors and regression coefficients are derived from, then this should be answered as NI.

+This signalling question is not about detecting improper methods of selecting predictors during the modelling development which is addressed in signalling question 4.5.